pasindu94/maka-cli/README.md

 ```sh
 $ npm install -g maka-cli
 ```
+## NOTICE
-### NOTICE
+### Update 2.0.0

 Maka version 2.0.0 HAS ARRIVED!
 With it will brings FlowRouter as the default client side router and Restivus as the default server side router.
+Version 2 "nearly" brings maka-cli inline with Meteor 1.3 guides and tutorials and embraces the ES6 standards of imports/exports.

 This is a breaking change, and projects that still use IronRouter will not work well with maka v2.